TOD-theses/paper-T-RACE/main.typ

 <fig:tod_block_dist>

 === Collisions
 After applying our filters, we have 8818 storage collisions and 5654 balance collisions remaining.
-When we analyze, how often each account is part of a collision, we see that collisions are highly concentrated around a small set of accounts.
+When we analyze how often each account is part of a collision, we see that collisions are concentrated around a small set of accounts.
 For instance, the five accounts with the most collisions#footnote[All of them are token accounts:
 #link("https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2")[WETH],
 #link("https://etherscan.io/address/0x97a9a15168c22b3c137e6381037e1499c8ad0978")[DOP],
 #link("https://etherscan.io/address/0xdac17f958d2ee523a2206206994597c13d831ec7")[USDT],
 #link("https://etherscan.io/address/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48")[USDC]
 and
 #link("https://etherscan.io/address/0xf938346d7117534222b48d09325a6b8162b3a9e7")[CHOPPY]]
-are responsible for 43.0% of all collisions.
+contribute 43.0% of all collisions.
 In total, the collisions occur in only 1472 different account states.

-@fig:collisions_address_limit depicts, how many collisions we would get when we only consider the first $n$ collisions for each address.
-If we set the limit to one collision per address, we would end up with 1472 collisions, which is exactly the number of unique addresses where collisions happened.
-When we keep 10 collisions per address, we would get 3964 collisions.
-Such a scenario would already reduce the amount of collisions by 73%, while still retaining a sample of 10 collisions for each address, that could cover different types of TOD attacks.
+@fig:collisions_address_limit depicts how many collisions we get when we only consider the first $n$ collisions for each address.
+If we set the limit to one collision per address, we end up with 1472 collisions, which is exactly the number of unique addresses where collisions happened.
+When we keep 10 collisions per address, we get 3964 collisions.
+This criterion already reduces the number of collisions by 73%, while still retaining a sample of 10 collisions for each address.

 One goal of this paper is to create a diverse set of attacks for our benchmark.
-With such a strong imbalance towards a few contracts, it will take a long time to analyze TOD candidates related to these frequent addresses, and the attacks are more likely related and do not cover a wide range of attack types.
-To prevent this, in @sec:deduplication we define additional deduplication filters.
+With such a strong imbalance towards a few contracts, it will take a long time to analyze TOD candidates related to these frequent addresses, and the attacks are likely related and do not cover a wide range of attack types.
+To prevent this, we define additional deduplication filters in @sec:deduplication.

 #figure(
   image("charts/collisions_limited_per_address.png", width: 80%),